 During the procedure

-- Your surgeon will apply local anesthetic to the eye area, which will have a numbing effect.
+- Your surgeon will apply local anaesthetic to the eye area, which will have a numbing effect.

-- The surgeon removes the cataract by creating a tiny incision to access the lens of the eye – although awake, patients do not experience pain due to the local anesthetic.
+- The surgeon removes the cataract by creating a tiny incision to access the lens of the eye – although awake, patients do not experience pain due to the local anaesthetic.

 After the procedure

-Similar to the standard cataract operation, patients are usually welcome to go home shortly after the surgery accompanied by a friend or relative to help you get home safely.
+Similar to the standard cataract surgery, patients are usually welcome to go home shortly after the surgery operation, accompanied by a friend or relative to help you get home safely.
 The aftercare period is also similar.

 I have just been discharged by the doctor from having cateract operation in August .
 The whole experience has…